zzzprojects/docs/dapper-plus.net/pages/documentations/single-extensions-methods.md

 ---
 Title: The Easiest Way to Save Data: Single Extension Methods (100% Free)
 MetaDescription: The Easiest Way to Save Data: Single Extension Methods (100% Free)
-LastMod: 2024-10-05
+LastMod: 2025-04-15
 ---

-# The Easiest Way to Save Data: Single Extension Methods (100% Free)
+# Single Extension Methods (100% Free) /n The Easiest Way to Save Data

 In our [Bulk Extension Methods](/bulk-extensions-methods) documentation, we highlighted a significant advantage: you don't have to write your SQL statements for saving entities.
 These SQL statements are often repetitive and tedious to write.
 Honestly, who enjoys that?